willyrv/SSPSC_vs_StSI/README.md

 SSPSC vs StSI
 =============

-This python scripts where used in the simulations of the study *Demographic inference using genetic data from a single individual: separating population size variation from population structure* (see the original paper
+These python scripts were used to perform the simulations described in our paper *Demographic inference using genetic data from a single individual: separating population size variation from population structure* (see the original paper
   <a href=http://www.sciencedirect.com/science/article/pii/S0040580915000581>
-  Mazet O. et al.</a> or a
+  Mazet O., Rodríguez W., Chikhi L. (2015)</a> or a
   <a href=http://arxiv.org/abs/1412.1243> Preprint </a> for theoretical details).

-The code may be used in order to reproduce the analysis.
-The file *experiment_settings.txt* allows to specify the parameters that you may want to use for simulate the values.
+The code may be used in order to reproduce the analyses performed in the paper and in the Supplementary Materials.

 The code works fine under:
 * Python 2.7